 - As concerns the nutrition of an infant, the important thing is to observe and identify the child's hunger, satiety and contentedness. - Sensitive and mutual interaction between the child and the parent helps parents feel confident that they are capable of feeding their child well. - ▶ Immediately after birth, babies are breastfed according to their natural feeding rhythm.
 In normal breastfeeding, there are periods when the baby eats more frequently to increase the secretion of breast milk to match the baby's need.
 It is important that help is given to families quickly in case problems occur. - ▶ Exclusive breastfeeding is recommended until the age of 4-6 months.
 For full-term and normal weight babies, breast milk is sufficient as the only form of nutrition until the age of six months, except for vitamin D. - ▶ It is recommended that breastfeeding is continued till one year's age, and even longer, if the family so wishes. - ▶ Infant formulae have been developed for under 6-month old infants who are not breastfed or do not get enough breast milk.
 A corresponding product designed for infants aged 6-12 months is called follow-on formula. - Solid foods can be introduced to the child in tasting portions at the age of 4-6 months at the earliest. - ► Tasting portions are served after the child has been breastfed, and breastfeeding is continued according to the child's natural feeding rhythm. - ▶ All children need solid food from the age of 6 months onwards.
 For children who do not get breast milk at all, solid food is started at 4-6 months of age. - At six months, children already participate in the mealtimes of the family, tasting foods that are suitable for small children.
 They gradually start to eat without help, using their fingers.
-Children are started on pureed food. - ▶ A 10 μ /day vitamin D supplement is given to children from the age of 2 weeks.
+Children are started on pureed food. - ▶ Children are to be given a vitamin D supplement from the age of two weeks.
+The dosage of vitamin D supplement for infants has to take into account the quantity of any intake of infant formula/follow-on formula by the infant (see Table 10 p.
+68).